Elections / Voter Info

 Registering to Vote

 Residents who will be 18 years of age or older on Election Day, and a United States Citizen may register to vote at their municipal clerk’s office and/or at the polls on Election Day.
-Alternatively, if they will be out of town or if they have a disability or concerns about COVID-19, they may register by absentee.
+Alternatively, if they will be out of town or if they have a disability, they may register by absentee.
 To register, residents must be able to prove identity, age, residency and citizenship or, if registering in person, sign an affidavit attesting to these qualifications.
 For questions specific to documentation needed in order to register to vote please call the Clerk’s Office.

 There will be a Supervisor Session on Wednesday, October 21, 2021 from 4:30 PM to 6:00 PM at the City Clerk’s Office, 41 Green Street, to accept voter registration.
 This is the last day to preregister to vote and avoid waiting in line to register on Election Day.